thllwg/tpotr/README.md

 ```r
 devtools::install_github("thllwg/tpotr")
 ```
-The TPOT-R interface uses the reference TPOT python implementation as its backend.
+The *tpotr* interface uses the reference TPOT python implementation as its backend.
 The required python libraries are installed during package load.
 On package load, the systems verifies the availability of the required dependencies and installs them (again) if necessary.
 Internally, `install_tpot()` is called for that.
 If the installation routine has been completed successfully, "Welcome to TPOT in R" appears in the console.

 ### Fitting a machine learning pipeline
 Below we walk through a simple example of using TPOT in R to fit a machine learning pipeline to predict the Species in the well-known `iris` dataset.
 After getting familiar with the basics, check out the tutorials and additional learning resources available as package vignettes.